nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in JSON format and read it back.
 * can save the address book data in JSON format and read it back.
+* can save the shortcut library data in JSON format and read it back.

 <br><br>